 When competing in bikejoring, it is good to get familiar with the trail.
 Study trail maps in advance.
 You can also walk through the route to examine the surface and identify turns and potential hazards.

 Some competitors prefer to bring their dog when going through the route, others don’t.
 If the trail inspection is the same day as the competition, it might be a good idea to let your dog rest.
-Be aware that all competitions allow dogs in the trails.
+Be aware that not all competitions allow dogs in the trails.

 Food and hydration